ds300/patch-package/README.md

   Specify the name for the directory in which to put the patch files.

+- `--text`

+  Treat all files as text files.
+This is useful when git detects text files as binary ones and returns empty diffs.

 #### Nested packages

 If you are trying to patch a package at, e.g.